r0metheus/id2t-omnetpp/README.md

 Note: currently, compiled libraries are only available for linux-amd64.

 ## Usage
 The extension is meant to be used within ID2T.
-Refer to the project [README](https://github.com/tklab-tud/ID2T/blob/feature/omnet-ddos/README.md) for usage.
+Refer to the project [README](https://github.com/tklab-tud/ID2T/blob/feature/omnet-ddos/README.md) for usage, specifically to the [feature/omnet-ddos](https://github.com/tklab-tud/ID2T/tree/feature/omnet-ddos) branch.

 ## Modeled attacks
 Currently, the following DoS attacks are supported: UDP Flood, DNS Amplification and Slowloris.